Wedyarit/HTML-JS-CSS/JavaScript/17.02.2021/CW/README.md

-# Sudoku
+# Cinema Hallplan
-Implement the Sudoku website.
+Implement the Cinema Hallplan Reservation website.

 ## Contributing
 The work was done and prepared by [@Wedyarit (Vyacheslav)](https://github.com/Wedyarit).